BitPaw/PXUltima/Code/PXUltimaC/Media/Bitmap/README.md

 - Easy to read and write

 ### Drawbacks
-- Due to little to no compression, does not scale with size
+- Due to little to no compression, does not scale well with size
 - Image pixel data is reversed, BGR instead of RGB
 - As a 32Bit-Format, limited to 4GB maximal size
 - Transparency possible but rarely supported